The best business ideas don’t come from the entrepreneurs who are focusing their efforts on becoming the next Gates, Zuckerberg or Branson.

 There are many factors when it comes to the hiring process itself there’s no recipe for finding the right person.

-“You need someone who’s fully dedicated to the project long term.
-That stands true for new hires and co-founders especially.”
+I will say, you need someone who’s fully dedicated to the project long term.
+That stands true for new hires and co-founders especially.

 Always look in your backyard for the people you want to work with to start with.
 If you know them, chances are you know how they’re going to deal with stress and how they will behave in the worst times.